Alain-T/AWS/JumpBox/README.md

    - Public IP address: Enabled,
    - Name : "JumpBox",
    - Security Group : JumpBox-SecurityGroup
-- connect to the instance and add the private key to the .ssh directory (copy/paste its content for instance),
+- connect to the instance:
+  - add the private key to the .ssh directory (copy/paste its content for instance),
+  - ping 8.8.8.8 to check internet access

+Note: using the IP address or its DNS name, check that it is possible to ping the jump box from anywhere

+Private Server Settings:
+- create an EC2 instance :
+   - AMI: Amazon Linux,
+   - Network : "JumpBoxTest",
+   - Subnet : "JumpBoxTest-Private",
+   - Public IP address: Enabled,
+   - Name : "JumpBoxPrivate-1",
+   - Security Group : JumpBox-SecurityGroup

+Private Server Checking:
+- check that it is not possible to ping or to connect to the "JumpBoxPrivate-1"